sven-panis/Tutorial_Event_History_Analysis/README.md

 This folder contains three subfolders:

-* The /models/ subfolder contains the fitted models.
 * The /figures/ subfolder contains various figures (outputs from Tutorial_2a.Rmd and Tutorial_2b.Rmd)
+* The /models/ subfolder contains the fitted hazard and conditional accuracy models.
 * The /tables/ subfolder contains various .csv files used to create Tables.

 **/Tutorial_3_Frequentist/**

-This folder contains two .RData files (frequentist models) and 2 Figures (comparing the Bayesian and Frequentist parameter estimates).
+This folder contains two .RData files (frequentist models) and 2 Figures (comparing the Bayesian and Frequentist parameter estimates from hazard or conditional accuracy models).

 **/Tutorial_4_planning/**

 This folder contains three subfolders:

-* The /models/ subfolder contains a fitted model.
+* The /data/ subfolder contains various .csv files (created in Tutorial_4.Rmd).
 * The /figures/ subfolder contains various figures (outputs from Tutorial_4.Rmd) and 2 subfolders (sim1 and sim2) containing figures.
-* The /data/ subfolder contains various .csv files.
+* The /models/ subfolder contains a fitted model (see Tutorial_4.Rmd).